egmndrk/Habit-Tracker-pythonweb/README.md

 3. View your habits for different days using the date navigation
 4. Click on a habit to mark it as complete
 5. Completed habits are marked with a checkmark icon

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## Author